0

 The colon, the last bastion of the digestive system

 But the purpose of the colon is not just to absorb water from food waste.
-It contains trillions of bacteria which play a role in digestive, metabolic, immune and neurological functions: this is the gut microbiota (11).
+It contains trillions of bacteria that play a role in digestive, metabolic, immune, and neurological functions: this is the gut microbiota (11).

 Amongst others, these bacteria are responsible for destroying the last toxins from food to prevent them from contaminating the body.
 It’s therefore crucial to look after your colon if you want to detoxify your body as a whole.

-It has been widely demonstrated that non digestible fibre is crucial for supporting the gut microbiota: whole grains, mushrooms, as well as flax and chia seeds all help to drain this emunctory organ.
+It has been widely demonstrated that nondigestible fiber is crucial for supporting the gut microbiota: whole grains, mushrooms, as well as flax and chia seeds all help to drain this emunctory organ.

 The skin, another important emunctory organ